Spanish soccer president Luis Rubiales resigns after nonconsensual kiss at Women's World Cup final

-MADRID (AP) — Suspended Spanish soccer federation president Luis Rubiales has resigned from his post after kissing a player on the lips without her consent in a scandal which overshadowed Spain winning the Women's World Cup for the first time.
+BARCELONA, Spain (AP) — Luis Rubiales, the disgraced head of the Spanish soccer federation, finally folded under immense pressure Sunday and resigned three weeks after his kiss of a player on the lips without her consent overshadowed Spain's first-ever Women's World Cup title.

-Rubiales announced his resignation Sunday in a message posted on X, formerly known as Twitter.

-Rubiales kissed Jenni Hermoso during the awards ceremony after Spain beat England to win the title on Aug.
+Rubiales had been at the center of a scandal that had gone far beyond Spain's borders and the world of sport after he kissed Jenni Hermoso during the globally televised awards ceremony after Spain beat England to win the title on Aug.
 20 in Sydney, Australia.

-Spanish state prosecutors accused Rubiales of sexual assault and coercion after the unwanted kiss, the country's prosecutors' office said Friday, two days after Hermoso formally accused him of sexual assault.

-He had already been suspended from his job by FIFA for his conduct at the final and, after soccer’s world body opened a disciplinary case, remained defiant and hostile toward Hermoso.
+He had already been temporarily suspended from his job by FIFA for his conduct at the final and, after soccer’s world body opened a disciplinary case, remained defiant and hostile toward those who criticized him.

+Then came the most serious threat yet to Rubiales, when Spanish state prosecutors accused him on Friday of sexual assault and coercion after the unwanted kiss, two days after Hermoso formally accused him of sexual assault.

+Once the most powerful man in Spanish soccer, Rubiales was the cause of his own undoing for a kiss that he insisted was done in a “moment of jubilation” and that was similar to one he “would have given his daughters.”
+The overwhelming view in Spain — from fans, players and politicians — strongly disagreed and saw it as a a sexist act and the abuse of authority.

 Also Sunday, Rubiales said “I am going to (resign), I cannot continue my work,” in reply to a question from TV host Piers Morgan on Britain’s TalkTV.
-Clips from the show were released Sunday.
+Clips from the show were released Sunday at a similar time to Rubiales' social media post appearing.

+“My father, my daughters, I spoke with them ... and some friends very close to me, and they say to me ‘Luis, now you have to focus on your dignity and to continue your life, because if not, probably you are going to damage people you love, and the sport you love,’" Rubiales told Morgan.

+“In this situation now, (it is) the thing I have to do.”

-Two weeks ago, Rubiales had been expected to step down amid the immediate wave of criticism for his conduct at the final, which included a lewd gesture of grabbing his crotch.
+Two weeks ago, Rubiales had been expected to step down amid the immediate wave of criticism for his conduct at the final, which included a lewd gesture of grabbing his crotch, with Spain's Queen Letizia and her teenage daughter, Princess Sofía, nearby in the stands.
 Instead, in a defiant Aug.
-25 speech before his federation’s general assembly, he refused to go quietly and claimed he was victim of a “witch hunt” by “false feminists.”
+25 speech before his federation's general assembly, he refused to go quietly and claimed he was victim of a "witch hunt" by "false feminists."

 That led FIFA to provisionally suspend him just one day later; the Spanish government starting a motion to have him ruled unfit to hold his office; and Hermoso's accusation of sexual assault.